 The pony dream proved resilient.
 It lasted until she had married a farmer, acquired a succession of speedier and more co-operative horses and ridden in a point-to -point race.
-Meanwhile she had read English at Bristol University - specialising in Old and Middle English, as appropriate to someone who had grown up so near the Anglo-Saxon ship burial at Sutton Hoo.
-When babies began displacing the horses, Julia realised that books were the common factor in all her enthusiasms.
+Meanwhile she had read English at Bristol University and when babies began displacing the horses, Julia realised that books were the common factor in all her enthusiasms.
 She opened a bookshop in the Essex village of Ingatestone and spent many happy hours with her children reading their way through the profits.

-Bookselling developed into small scale local publishing and Julia discovered that Margery Allingham, who she admired hugely as a detective novelist, had also lived in Essex and written The Oaken Heart an autobiographical account of the early years of the Second World War.
-Julia re-issued this under her own imprint in1988.
-This was the beginning of a close friendship with Margery's sister Joyce Allingham who was still living in the village of Tolleshunt D'Arcy in Essex.
+Bookselling developed into small scale local publishing (seven titles, four of them in association with Age Concern Essex).
+It was particularly exciting to rediscover Margery Allingham's autobiographical The Oaken Heart an account of the early years of the Second World War in Essex.
+Julia re-issued this under her Sarsen Publishing imprint in 1988.
+This was the beginning of a close friendship with Margery's sister Joyce Allingham who was still living in the village of Tolleshunt D'Arcy.
 Joyce gave Julia complete freedom to rummage through the Allingham family papers as she researched Margery's life for the biography published in 1991.
-Then, as Joyce realised she was hearning the end of her own life, she gave Julia all her father, Herbert Allingham's papers.
+Later, when Joyce realised she was nearing the end of her own life, she gave Julia all her father, Herbert Allingham's papers.

 Meanwhile five grandchildren have somehow appeared on the scene ...